cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 This service uses the same `StoreKVPairWriteListener` for every KVStore, writing all the KV pairs from every KVStore out to the same files, relying on the `StoreKey` field in the `StoreKVPair` protobuf message to later distinguish the source for each pair.

-The file naming schema is as such:
+Writing to a file is the simplest approach for streaming the data out to consumers.
+This approach also provides the advantages of being persistent and durable, and the files can be read directly, or an auxiliary streaming services can read from the files and serve the data over a remote interface.

+##### Encoding

-* After every `BeginBlock` request a new file is created with the name `block-{N}-begin`, where N is the block number.
-All subsequent state changes are written out to this file until the first `DeliverTx` request is received.
-At the head of these files, the length-prefixed protobuf encoded `BeginBlock` request is written, and the response is written at the tail.
+For each pair of `BeginBlock` requests and responses, a file is created and named `block-{N}-begin`, where N is the block number.
+At the head of this file the length-prefixed protobuf encoded `BeginBlock` request is written.
+At the tail of this file the length-prefixed protobuf encoded `BeginBlock` response is written.
+In between these two encoded messages, the state changes that occurred due to the `BeginBlock` request are written chronologically as a series of length-prefixed protobuf encoded `StoreKVPair`s representing `Set` and `Delete` operations within the KVStores the service is configured to listen to.

-* After every `DeliverTx` request a new file is created with the name `block-{N}-tx-{M}` where N is the block number and M is the tx number in the block (i.e. 0, 1, 2...).
-All subsequent state changes are written out to this file until the next `DeliverTx` request is received or an `EndBlock` request is received.
-At the head of these files, the length-prefixed protobuf encoded `DeliverTx` request is written, and the response is written at the tail.
+For each pair of `DeliverTx` requests and responses, a file is created and named `block-{N}-tx-{M}` where N is the block number and M is the tx number in the block (i.e. 0, 1, 2...).
+At the head of this file the length-prefixed protobuf encoded `DeliverTx` request is written.
+At the tail of this file the length-prefixed protobuf encoded `DeliverTx` response is written.
+In between these two encoded messages, the state changes that occurred due to the `DeliverTx` request are written chronologically as a series of length-prefixed protobuf encoded `StoreKVPair`s representing `Set` and `Delete` operations within the KVStores the service is configured to listen to.

-* After every `EndBlock` request a new file is created with the name `block-{N}-end`, where N is the block number.
-All subsequent state changes are written out to this file until the next `BeginBlock` request is received.
-At the head of these files, the length-prefixed protobuf encoded `EndBlock` request is written, and the response is written at the tail.
+For each pair of `EndBlock` requests and responses, a file is created and named `block-{N}-end`, where N is the block number.
+At the head of this file the length-prefixed protobuf encoded `EndBlock` request is written.
+At the tail of this file the length-prefixed protobuf encoded `EndBlock` response is written.
+In between these two encoded messages, the state changes that occurred due to the `EndBlock` request are written chronologically as a series of length-prefixed protobuf encoded `StoreKVPair`s representing `Set` and `Delete` operations within the KVStores the service is configured to listen to.

+##### Decoding

+To decode the files written in the above format we read all the bytes from a given file into memory and segment them into proto messages based on the length-prefixing of each message.
+Once segmented, it is known that the first message is the ABCI request, the last message is the ABCI response, and that every message in between is a `StoreKVPair`.
+This enables us to decode each segment into the appropriate message type.

+The type of ABCI req/res, the block height, and the transaction index (where relevant) is known from the file name, and the KVStore each `StoreKVPair` originates from is known since the `StoreKey` is included as a field in the proto message.

+##### Implementation example

 ```go
 // FileStreamingService is a concrete implementation of StreamingService that writes state changes out to a file